 Online Course Management System

-Cabrillo uses Blackboard Learning Systems as an online course management system for both online classes and augmenting face-to-face instruction.
+Online course management systems are for both online classes and augmenting face-to-face instruction.
 Contact the TLC Director for information on how to get started.

 Parscore Exam Scoring

 The are two Scantron machines.
 One uses the popular Parscore software for managing scoring and gradesheets.

 Through a partnership with Apple Computer, Cabrillo offers podcast training on Garageband and free server space on iTunesU @ Cabrillo.